bee365ag/bee365ag/docs/_pages_en/beeSpaces/not-found.md

 The tenant within the URL doesn't exist or does no longer exist.

-This error appears, if the tenant parameter of the URL has been manipulated, if the customer environment has been delete in the meanwhile, or if there's a bug in the system:
+This error appears, if the tenant parameter of the URL has been manipulated, if the customer environment has been deleted in the meanwhile, or if there's a bug in the system: